 So what?

-My team has recently faced a major conflict.
-Our problem stems from two members that the team feels are not pulling their fair share of the weight.
+s that the team feels are not pulling their fair share of the weight.
 We did not avoid the problem, but we made the mistake of using emails which just increased tension because written word is often interpreted to be more negative than what is intended.
 During class, we addressed the problem face-to-face and things went a lot better, but the team was still not very happy with the two members' comments.
 We felt that they were blame-shifting and not taking responsibility for their actions, but since it is a difference in opinion we had to move forward.

 Now what?